chrismgonzalez/dsa/README.md

 <hr>

-The aim of this repository is to provide Gophers with how data structures and algorithms are implemented in the Go programming language.
-Implementations include standard library implementations as well as custom implementations (ex:
+The aim of this repository is to provide Gophers with essential knowledge essential data structures and algorithms, and how they are implemented in the Go programming language.
+I've started this repository as a notepad for my own personal learning, but wanted to open source it for others who could benefit.
-Building a dynamic array from scratch)

-When possible, all implementations are backed by unit tests to ensure correctness of the code.
-This mainly applies to the algorithms section, though, if a data structure has methods implented on it, then it will be backed by a test.
+When possible, all implementations are backed by unit tests to ensure the code functions as we expect.
+This mainly applies to the algorithms section, though, if a data structure has methods implemented on it, then it will be backed by a test.

 Referenced are many popular texts written for Java and Python, such as: